Gyeeta/gyeeta.github.io/docs/installation/madhava_config.md

 ## Postgres Port {#postgres-port}

-This indicates the TCP port of the Postgres DB to be used by this Shyama instance.
+This indicates the TCP port of the Postgres DB to be used by this Madhava instance.

 The JSON field is `postgres_port` and environment variable is `CFG_POSTGRES_PORT`.